Mbutler22/Wine-Physiochemical-Analysis/README.md

-The selection method derived from our models the most important features, which we used in the next step to build another model to predict quality of wines.
-For the white wines four features were selected: alcohol, volatile acidity, density and free sulfur dioxide, for red wines five features were selected: alcohol, sulphates, volatile acidity, total sulfur dioxide and density.
+The selection method chose the most important features from our model, which we used in the next step to build a different model to predict the quality of wines.
+For the white wines, four features were selected: alcohol, volatile acidity, density, and free sulfur dioxide.
+For red wines, five features were selected: alcohol, sulphates, volatile acidity, total sulfur dioxide, and density.
-On our website, we accept the selected features as an input for each model and the selection is uploaded and ran through machine learning models.
-The quality output as a “Good Choice” predict that the wine will be within a good quality range, and on the other end ”...there are better wines” output indicate that predicted quality is below the range for good wines.
+On our website, we accept the selected features as user input, and then the values are uploaded and run through the selected random forest classifier machine learning model.
+The quality prediction output of wines within the good quality range (6-10) receive the message, “Good Choice,” and wines in the poor quality range (1-5) receive the message, ”...there are better wines”.

 ### K-means Model
 In our K-means model we used the data about the red wine and tried to predict similar clusters based on 12 variables (fixed acidity, volatile acidity, citric acid, residual sugar chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol %, quality).